thanhnguyen2187/code-challenge-99tech/readme.md

   something heavy-weight like NestJS and would follow the established convention.

-Should I have more time, I would implement these things as well:
+Given more time, I would implement these things as well:

 - Logging library: it'd be great if we wrap the current `console.log` calls around a `logger`